Woolgoolga, New South Wales

 Woolgoolga is a town on the Mid North Coast of New South Wales, Australia.
 It is on the Pacific Highway, approximately 550 km north of Sydney and 365 km south of Brisbane.
-The closest city to Woolgoolga is Coffs Harbour, which lies 25.8 km to the south.
+The closest city to Woolgoolga is Coffs Harbour, which lies 24.8 km to the south.
 Woolgoolga has two beaches on the Pacific Ocean.
 The area has long been a centre of banana growing in New South Wales, but this industry has declined in the face of competition from Queensland.
 Recent times have seen many banana plantations replaced by blueberries after banana sales slumped in the late 1990s.
+The town has a large Punjabi Sikh community.

 Demographics

-Woolgoolga had a population of 5,290 people in 2016, including 229 indigenous persons and 3,662 Australian-born persons.
+Woolgoolga had a population of 6,151 people in 2021, including 283 indigenous persons and 4,331 Australian-born persons.
 The median age of all persons is 45 years.
-Notably, from the Census data, 804 persons (15%) speak Punjabi at home, 661 persons practise Sikhism and 666 persons (13%) were of Indian descent.
+Notably, from the Census data, 1,056 persons (17.2%) speak Punjabi at home, 1,059 persons (17.2%) practise Sikhism and 550 persons (8.9%) were of Indian descent.